• Skip to primary navigation

 • This salad can be made a day ahead and kept covered in your fridge without the dressing.

-• Make the dressing 4-5 days in advance and keep covered in a container in the fridge.
-Keep it in the cooler part of your refrigerator and not in the door.
+• Make the dressing 4-5 days in advance and keep covered in a container in the fridge, make sure to keep it in the cooler part of your refrigerator and not in the door.

 CURRY CHICKEN SALAD